 Select the axes at the center of the base as we want the pattern to revolve around it.
 There are two different ways to create your pattern.
 If you check “Equal Pattern” then you can simply define the number of elements you want your circular pattern to have.
 You can activate Full Preview to see the pattern before applying it.

 if you happen to uncheck “Equal Pattern”, you will need to indicate the number of elements and the angle between them.

 To edit the pattern, you can simply select it from the design tree and select edit feature.

 From Instances to Vary tool you can increment the spacing between the centers of the pattern instances and the dimensions of other features.

 In the graphics area, click the Dimensions of the seed feature to display and populate the table.
 Add a value in the Increment column to increase or decrease the size and shape of the related dimensions.

-You have just learned how to use circular pattern command in Solidworks.
-Using this trick will in some case cut down your designing time by a lot, therefore making one on the most important command to master.
+You have just learned how to use the circular pattern command in Solidworks.
+Using this trick will in some case cut down your designing time by a lot, therefore making it one on the most important command to master.